bartlomiejtyrcha/landscapexshiny/README.md

 - Calculation of landscape metrics and their export to __csv__ and __xlsx__
 - Implementation of moving windows in landscapemetrics

-## Tech

-landscapexshiny uses a number of open source projects to work properly:

-- [shiny] - Web Application Framework for R
-- [landscapemetrics] is a R package for calculating landscape metrics for categorical landscape patterns in a tidy workflow
-- [landscapetools] provides utility functions to work with landscape data (raster* Objects)
-- [stringr]
-- [shinyWidgets], [shinythemes], [shinycssloaders], [waiter] - GUI
-- [openxlsx] - Export to XLSX (Microsoft Excel) file
-- [dplyr]

 ## Installation